biggates/plantuml-dependency/src/plantuml-dependency/README.txt

 5, Jul 2011 - 1.1.0
 ====================
 - Ant task available
-- Correction a bug with the verbose level option, which was reloading the "logging.properties" file configuration
+- Fixed a bug with the verbose level option, which was reloading the "logging.properties" file configuration
 - Improving the way to get the program version, by using a properties file and managing to read a Maven version pattern

 28, May 2011 - 1.0.1